Murdaugh agrees to plea deal on federal financial charges

 BEAUFORT COUNTY, S.C.
 (WSAV) – Alex Murdaugh has agreed to plead guilty to federal charges that he stole millions of dollars from his former clients.

-According to court documents, Murdaugh agreed to plead guilty to 22 federal charges including conspiracy to commit wire fraud, bank fraud, and money laundering.
+According to court documents, Murdaugh, who was found guilty this March of fatally shooting his wife and youngest son in June 2021, agreed to plead guilty to 22 federal charges including conspiracy to commit wire fraud, bank fraud, and money laundering.

 Murdaugh has agreed to pay restitution set by the court during sentencing, a special assessment fee of $100 per count.
 He also agrees to give up any assets and property obtained from charges in the indictment with a minimum of $9 million.